CrossyChainsaw/Portfolio/README.md

 ```

 In the next test I calculate the amount of lives the player should have.
 It is very similar to the first test.
-A formula calculates the amount of lives, and the formula is explained above the test.
+A formula calculates the amount of lives and the formula is explained above the test.
 Again, I used a parameterized test, this way I can test multiple test cases.

 ```cs